Cocktails in Quebec: the Carrera Café bar, the evening spot in Petit-Champlain

 ✽ Non-alcoholic

 Artisanal sparkling water, fresh ginger syrup, lemon juice, cucumber, mint.
 Invigorating, balanced, as satisfying as a classic cocktail.
-For designated drivers and non-drinkers who refuse to settle for still water.
+For designated drivers and non-drinkers who refuse to settle for flat water.

 Alcohol